Feriman22/portscan-protection/README.md

 # Portscan Protection (Linux)

 ## Description
-Hackers and kiddie scripts are always scanning servers, looking for open ports.
-If they find one (for example your SSH port), they will try to break it.
-This script helps you avoid becoming a victim of portscan attack on Linux systems with built-in firewall (iptables) protection.
-If they try too quickly knocking on ports, the script will block the attacker's IP address in the iptable automagically.
+Hackers and kiddie scripts always scan servers and look for open ports.
+If they find one (for example your SSH port), they will try to crack it.
+This script helps you to avoid becoming a victim of portscan attack on Linux systems with built-in firewall protection (iptables).
+If they try to knock on ports too quickly, the script will automagically block the attacker's IP address in the iptable.

 ![Screenshot](https://raw.githubusercontent.com/Feriman22/portscan-protection/master/portscan-protection-screenshot.png)